Libyan security arm to hunt Gaddafi Loyalists

 Al Dharrat said the abuses were not "systematic or ordered by officials" but "individual acts."

-The NTC has identified putting Libya's security arms -- including the police -- back together as a massive challenge because of distrust toward them from large sections of Libya's population.
+The NTC has identified putting Libya's security arms -- including the police -- back together as a massive challenge because of distrust towards them from large sections of Libya's population.

 Al Dharrat said the NTC would now have to convince Libyan civilians that the country's police and security services posed no threat to them.